twbs/blog/src/content/posts/2014/bootstrap-3-1-0-released.md

 Get downloading now, or see the list below for more information on what's new in this release.
 Download it from GitHub or snag it from the CDN:

-<a class="btn-link" href="https://github.com/twbs/bootstrap/archive/v3.1.0.zip">Download Bootstrap 3.1.0</a>
+<a class="btn-download-link" href="https://github.com/twbs/bootstrap/archive/v3.1.0.zip">Download Bootstrap 3.1.0</a>

 Or, hit the [project repository](https://github.com/twbs/bootstrap) or [Sass repository](https://github.com/twbs/bootstrap-sass).